protocol/research-website/content/posts/202202-ivy-rfp/index.md

  that will result in a *deployable prototype* : we seek technologies that are compatible with current internet infrastructure.
 This call will close on on **August 30, 2022** or earlier if awarded.

 We encourage interested researchers to reach out to us via email with any questions at research@protocol.ai, and to discuss the problems presented in the RFP in our [discussion forum](https://github.com/protocol/research/discussions).
+Submit your proposal using our application management system at https://grants.protocol.ai/.

 [^1]: *Designing an Internet* by David D. Clark is highly recommended on  the internet’s technical history and possible futures